 One AI-ready data layer across every system in your estate.

-Your AI program is stuck on the data layer underneath the model, not on the model itself.
+Your AI program is stuck on the data layer, not the model.

 There’s a better way.

-The data layer your agents need is the one that already covers every system you own, governs them all the same way, and lets agents reason across them without sensitive data ever leaving your perimeter.
+A data layer that already covers every system you own, governs them the same way, and lets agents reason across them without sensitive data leaving your perimeter.

 AI agents and LLMs need an AI-native data solution

-01 · One control plane across the entire estate
+01 · One context plane across the entire data estate

-Mainframe.
-Teradata.
-Cloudera.
-Snowflake.
-Databricks.
-S3.
-The SaaS sources of record.
-The lakehouse you just stood up.
-All federated under one catalog, one identity, one policy model.
-Agents reason across the estate the way a senior analyst would.
-Not against a single warehouse pretending to be the whole company.
+Mainframe, Teradata, Cloudera, Snowflake, Databricks, S3, SaaS, and the lakehouse you just stood up, federated under one catalog, one identity, one policy model.
+Agents reason across the whole estate, not one warehouse pretending to be the company.

-Inference, embeddings, vector indexes, retrieval, agent state, traces, and evaluation data run inside the boundary you own.
-On-prem, sovereign cloud, or hybrid.
-The platform deploys with no outbound path when the workload calls for it.
-Classified, OT, and disaster-recovery environments included.
+Inference, embeddings, vector indexes, retrieval, agent state, traces, and evaluation data run inside the boundary you own, with no outbound path when the workload requires it.
+Classified, OT, and DR environments included.
+Run open-weight small models on your own estate, and call a frontier model only when the work demands it.
+You don't want to outsource intelligence.

-03 · Governance and access defined once, enforced everywhere
+03 · One governance and access definition enforced everywhere

-Row, column, tag, and policy enforcement applies to a human analyst and an AI agent the same way, from the same identity backbone.
+Row, column, tag, and policy rules apply to a human analyst and an AI agent the same way, from one identity backbone.
 Agents inherit the permissions of the user they act for.
-Every query, prompt, retrieval, and tool call lands in the audit log your data team already trusts.
+Every query, prompt, retrieval, and tool call lands in the audit log your team already trusts.

 Move from a stack of disconnected AI bolt-ons to one AI-ready data layer in weeks.